 A further analysis was conducted to identify areas that have high concentrations of individuals that speak Spanish to help determine outreach strategies.
-The census data identified four zip codes (92025, 92102,

-92105, 92114) with high populations of Spanish speakers (more than 20,000 per zip code).
-These four zip codes contain 31.86% of Limited English Spanish speakers age 65+ within the OTG service area.
-OTG is starting service in two (2) of these high concentration zip codes (92102 and 92114) in April 2022, so this provides an opportunity to conduct outreach specifically geared toward Spanish speakers.
-Details may be found below in Table 2:
+The census data identified six zip codes (92102, 92105, 92025, 92026, 91977, 92114) with high populations of Spanish speakers (more than 6,000 limited English Spanish Speakers per zip code).
+These six zip codes contain 15.07% of Limited English Spanish speakers age 65+ within the OTG service area.